-We developed a query in Campus Solutions to identify undergraduate students enrolled during the Fall 2016 semester and used the results to validate the SIF Fall enrollment file submitted to the BOG by IR.
-We were able to determine that the SIF 2016 Fall enrollment file was accurate and complete.
+We developed a query in Campus Solutions to identify undergraduate students enrolled during the Fall 2017 term and used the results to validate information reported in the SIF Fall enrollment file.
+We determined that information reported in the SIF 2017 Fall enrollment file for this metric was accurate and complete.